arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 |    Resistive Load    |     Min 30 kΩ     |     Minimum recommended load     |
 |   Load Capacitance   |     Max 50 pF     |     Maximum capacitive load      |

-***<strong>Important note:</strong> When using the DAC on pin `A0`, this pin cannot simultaneously be used as an analog input.
+***__Important note:__ When using the DAC on pin `A0`, this pin cannot simultaneously be used as an analog input.
 The DAC provides true analog output, making it superior to PWM for applications requiring smooth, continuous voltage levels.***

 The Nano R4's DAC offers the following technical specifications: